 Coursework taken at a United States regionally accredited institution of higher education taught in a language other than English may be used on IGETC.
 However, course outlines must be submitted for review in English.

-Exception: Courses in the area of written communication/critical thinking and oral communication must be delivered in English.
+Exception: Courses in the area of written communication/critical thinking and or communication must be delivered in English.
 (IGETC Area 1)

 The following requirements are listed in terms of the number of courses specified for each designated area and the minimum number of semester and quarter units so represented.